bigcommerce/gruf/README.md

 There is a [demonstration Rails application here](https://github.com/bigcommerce/gruf-demo) you can view and clone that shows how to integrate Gruf into an existing Rails application.

+## Roadmap

+### Gruf 2.0

+* Utilize the new core Ruby interceptors in gRPC 1.7
+* Change configuration to an injectable object to ensure thread safety on chained server/client interactions
+* Move all references to `Gruf.` configuration into injectable parameters
+* Redo server configuration to be fully injectable

 ## License

 Copyright (c) 2017-present, BigCommerce Pty.
 Ltd. All rights reserved